upenn-embedded/final-project-website-submission-f25-t01-f25-ctrl-alt-del/README.md

 Through this project, we learned how to integrate sensing, wireless communication, IR-based device pairing, and real-time UI feedback into a single working system, and how tightly each subsystem influences overall responsiveness and reliability.
 Our IMU pipeline and gesture-recognition logic stabilized early, and the UART-to-Wi-Fi communication between the ATmega328PB and the ESP32-S2 performed better than expected, consistently maintaining low latency during rapid gesture input.
 We are especially proud that our custom multi-device protocol, pairing design, and TFT UI—along with the motor controller, LED strip driver, and USB-based music controller—came together into a coherent multi-device ecosystem that operated reliably in the final demo.

 We also gained experience adapting our design when unexpected constraints arose.
-Early in the project, we planned to integrate a  **speaker system driven by a dedicated audio amplifier** , but due to delayed hardware delivery, we pivoted to a different solution: using the ESP32-S2’s **USB HID Consumer Control** interface to control music playback on a smartphone.
+Early in the project, we planned to integrate a  speaker system driven by a dedicated audio amplifier , but due to delayed hardware delivery, we pivoted to a different solution: using the ESP32-S2’s USB HID Consumer Control interface to control music playback on a smartphone.
 This change required rethinking our command pipeline but ultimately resulted in a more stable and demonstrable audio-control subsystem.
 Similarly, when the IR LED hardware arrived late, we redesigned significant portions of the pairing workflow and restructured how gesture commands were queued and dispatched.
 We tuned gesture output to about 5 Hz for improved stability and optimized SPI drawing on the TFT-LCD to maintain UI responsiveness on the appliance-side ESP32.

 Several things went well: our IR pairing protocol worked reliably after refinement; our dual-ESP32 device architecture (one controlling the motor, LED strip, and AC-style TFT UI, and another dedicated to phone/music control) proved clean and modular; and the end-to-end interaction pipeline remained responsive even under repeated commands.
 These accomplishments gave us a deeper understanding of embedded protocol design, multi-device coordination, and timing-sensitive UI rendering.

 At the same time, there are areas we would approach differently.
 Earlier hardware procurement—especially for the IR LEDs, IR receivers, and audio amplifier—would have significantly reduced debugging pressure.
 More systematic timing tests, automated Wi-Fi throughput measurements, and earlier power-budget analysis would also have helped us catch bottlenecks sooner.
 We also encountered challenges we did not anticipate, such as Wi-Fi AP instability with multiple ESP32 clients, IR-receiver sensitivity variations across devices, and unexpected delays in SPI-based TFT rendering before optimization.

 As next steps, we would like to refine the IR subsystem for better range and noise tolerance, reduce system-wide power consumption, and migrate everything onto a custom PCB for improved robustness.
 Incorporating a richer TFT interface, restoring the original speaker-and-amplifier audio subsystem, and exploring more advanced gesture-recognition algorithms would move the prototype closer to a polished, consumer-ready wearable.

-Reflect on your project.
-Some questions to address:upda

-* What did you learn from it?
-* What went well?
-* What accomplishments are you proud of?
-* What did you learn/gain from this experience?
-* Did you have to change your approach?
-* What could have been done differently?
-* Did you encounter obstacles that you didn’t anticipate?
-* What could be a next step for this project?

 ## References